Retinal (retinaldehído): por qué supera al retinol y cómo usarlo bien

 Weeks 3–4: two nights per week

-Increase to Monday and Thursday nights, always leaving rest days between applications.
-If you develop marked redness or flaking, drop back to once weekly for another week or two before trying again.
+Increase to Monday and Thursday, keeping applications spaced apart.
+If significant redness, burning or peeling appears, go back to once weekly for another week before trying again.

 3